Quick Stats

 Overview

 The SHS Foundation is a private independent foundation established in January 2003 and based in Plainview, New York.
-With assets of approximately $30.7 million and annual giving of $3.4 million, the foundation focuses primarily on supporting performing arts organizations, particularly dance and theater companies.
-The foundation is led by Manager Richard E. Feldman and maintains a strategic approach to funding, concentrating on established performing arts institutions primarily in New York and across major U.S. cultural centers, with occasional international giving to locations including Iceland and Tel Aviv.
-The foundation is particularly known for its significant multi-year support of dance and theater organizations and its partnership with the Doris Duke Foundation on the "Doris Duke/SHS Foundations Award for New Works" commissioning program through the American Dance Festival.
+With assets of approximately $30.7 million and annual giving of $3.4 million, the foundation focuses primarily on supporting performing arts organisations, particularly dance and theatre companies.
+The foundation is led by Manager Richard E. Feldman and maintains a strategic approach to funding, concentrating on established performing arts institutions primarily in New York and across major U.S. cultural centres, with occasional international giving to locations including Iceland and Tel Aviv.
+The foundation is particularly known for its significant multi-year support of dance and theatre organisations and its partnership with the Doris Duke Foundation on the "Doris Duke/SHS Foundations Award for New Works" commissioning programme through the American Dance Festival.

 Funding Priorities